SantiagoGRJ/SantiagoGRJ/README.md

 <div size='20px'> Hi!
-My name is SantiagoGRJ Thank You for taking the time to view my GitHub Profile :smile:
+My name is Santiago Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>